CodeYourFuture/HTML-CSS-Module-Project/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Bimbola Lasisi
-- Your City:
+- Your City: Manchester
-- Your Slack Name:
+- Your Slack Name: Bimbola(bee)

 # Homework Details

-- Module:
+- Module: HTML/CSS II
-- Week:
+- Week: Week2

 # Notes

-- What did you find easy?
+- What did you find easy? styling css

-- What did you find hard?
+- What did you find hard? nav bar

 - What do you still not understand?

 - Any other notes?